 The Times Records News ran an article this morning, Sept.
 30 2015, titled “Local Bars, stores cited by the TABC.”
 TABC is the state agency that regulates and monitors servers and sellers of alcohol beverages.
 In the article, the Times Record noted:

-- 1 of the violations involved sales to an intoxicated person;
+- 1 of the violations involved over-serving alcohol and continuing to sell alcohol to an already intoxicated person;

 - 2 involved intoxicated employees serving alcohol in the bar; Lastly,